Phlow/feeling-responsive/pages/pages-root-folder/index.md

 ---

 ## About me
 Hello!
-I'm Ellery Buntel, a computer scientist specializing in AI and machine learning.
+I'm Ellery Buntel, a computer scientist specializing in computational neuroscience and brain comptuer interfaces.

 I am currently on a period of leave from a computer science PhD program at Tufts University, seeking to apply my research experience to a role in a commercial setting.

+Right now, I'm developing fundamental technologies in the field of augmentation as a member of the [Augmentation Lab](https://www.augmentationlab.org/)'s 2023 augmentation residency.
+Our projects include a system for reconstructing images from human neural data, and a general-use BCI control system.

 My research is focused on brain computer interfaces and machine learning systems for interpreting neural data.
 In practice, this means I do a lot of deep learning work, but I also have experience with other emerging technologies like reinforcement learning and cloud computing.

 This website is meant to showcase a few of my major projects as well as the technologies used.
 Check below for some quick overviews of the projects, and look at each project page for additional details.